popey/snappy-docs/build-snaps/remote-lxd.md

       lxc remote add servername 1.2.3.4

-At this point, enter the password set in the previous step, enaling remote access.
+At this point, enter the password set in the previous step, enabling remote access.

 ### Running snapcraft